viamrobotics/docs/docs/manage/configuration.md

 {{% alert title="Tip" color="tip" %}}

-When you configure a component on the **config** tab, it will also appear on the **control** tab which gives you an interface to test and interact with it.
+When you configure a component on the **Config** tab, it will also appear on the **Control** tab which gives you an interface to test and interact with it.
-Meanwhile the **code sample** tab will also update to include code for some basic interaction with that component using the Viam [SDKs](/program/sdk-as-client/).
+Meanwhile the **Code Sample** tab will also update to include code for some basic interaction with that component using the Viam [SDKs](/program/sdk-as-client/).

 {{<gif webm_src="../img/control.webm" mp4_src="../img/control.mp4" alt="Using the control tab">}}